 Individuals who are selected for and complete a full-time, 11-month term of service through the Resource Assistance for Rural Environments (RARE) program obtain a living stipend, medical insurance, education award, and may apply for in-state residency.
 RARE members are not UO students, and it is not feasible to concurrently participate in RARE and pursue the MCRP, MPA, or MNM graduate degrees.
 Those who successfully complete RARE and are admitted to a PPPM graduate program will receive a waiver of up to 9 graduate credits.

 Scholarships in the College of Design are open for application by students who are enrolled majors within any of our disciplines.
-A select number of scholarships within certain disciplines are available for application by students who are applying for admission to a Design program.
+A select number of scholarships within certain disciplines are available for application by students who are applying for admission to a College of Design program.
 The more than 110 scholarships in our college have been made possible by donations from private parties, both individuals and business organizations.
 Many are provided by alumni who have been moved to give back, and who want to be part of helping to support students today as they earn their own degrees.

-To be considered for scholarships, Design students use an online application system.
-Details about specific timelines for application during the 2017–18 academic year will be posted soon.
 While each school may have select opportunities available during fall, winter, or spring terms—including for academically related travel or research—most scholarships are open for application during late fall/early winter and are awarded for distribution during fall term of the following academic year.
 This timing allows returning students to include any awarded scholarship in their calculations for financial aid or loan packages for the following year.